 “…a variety of dishes, particularly in the United States and United Kingdom, consisting of a fruit or savoury filling poured into a large baking dish and covered with a batter, biscuit, or pie crust before being baked.
 Some cobbler recipes, especially in the South, resemble a thick-crusted, deep-dish pie with both top and bottom crust.”

-So…basically, peach cobbler is a lot like a peach pie – only better!
+So…basically, a peach cobbler is a lot like a peach pie – only better!

 Most cobblers that I am used to only require three ingredients for the crust – self-rising flour, sugar, and either milk or buttermilk.
 For the filling, you can simply use a can of pie filling.
-Oh, and you need a stick of butter.
+Oh, and we can’t forget a stick of butter.

 I prefer to use a can of peaches in natural juices when I make peach cobbler.
-I add a little sugar and a couple of spices and pop it in the oven.
+(It’s so much easier than preparing fresh peaches.)
+I add a little sugar and a couple of spices and pop the delicious cobbler in the oven.
+It has become one of our favorite peach recipes.

 You can make this yummy, peach-filled cobbler in less than an hour by following these easy steps.
 Before you get started, make sure that you have the following ingredients: